fuzzyzester/fuzzyzester/README.md

 # Rianna Aalto
 ### Welcome to my Github profile!
 I'm an enthusiastic explorer of the captivating worlds of Data Science and sustainability. 🚀🌱

+Data Science enthusiast with a passion for sustainability 🚀🌱

-With a strong analytical skill set and a result-driven personality, I'm currently studying Data Science at EC Utbildning, where I'm passionate about uncovering hidden insights and making exciting discoveries with data.
-I'm also deeply committed to driving sustainability initiatives.
+ *  Currently studying Data Science at EC Utbildning, uncovering hidden insights and making exciting discoveries with data

+*  Strong analytical skill set and a result-driven personality

-In my program, I'm gaining expertise in Business Analytics, Statistics, SQL & Database, R and Python Programming, Data Analysis & Visualization (Power BI & Tableau), Big Data, Business Intelligence, Data Warehousing, Machine Learning, and Data Storytelling.
+*  Expertise in Business Analytics, Statistics, SQL & Database, R and Python Programming, Data Analysis & Visualization (Power BI & Tableau), Big Data, Business Intelligence, Data Warehousing, Machine Learning, and Data Storytelling

-Furthermore, I bring a background in master data management, business process improvement, and international customer service.
-I've had the privilege of being involved in a global migration project, implementing ERP systems within SAP and Oracle.
+*  Background in master data management, business process improvement, and international customer service Involved in a global migration project, implementing ERP systems within SAP and Oracle

-Beyond my love for data, I'm driven by a passion for sustainability.
-I believe in harnessing the power of data to drive positive change and contribute to a more sustainable future.
-Let's connect and explore the endless possibilities of data-driven sustainability together!
-Join me on this exciting journey as we unlock the power of data and work towards a greener, more sustainable world.!
+*  Driven by a passion for harnessing the power of data to drive positive change and contribute to a more sustainable future

 ⤷ Working on small projects that I am very interested like R, Python, SQL and cool other languages to bild my portfolio.